ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

     ignored.
 The metadata could be written into the contents of the place and combined with the relocation.

-* Implicit/Default rules such as altering the behavior of existing relocations.
+* Default rules such as altering the behavior of existing relocations.

-  * If there is an implicit signing schema for the GOT and every GOT entry is signed with that schema we may not need any per-relocation encoding of the schema.
+  * If there is a default signing schema for the GOT and every GOT entry is signed with that schema we may not need any per-relocation encoding of the schema.